The Shape of the Land

 You might also be interested in:

-Minerals occur naturally on rocky planets and form the building blocks of rocks.
+Minerals are the building blocks of rocks.
 They are non-living, solid, and, like all matter, are made of atoms of elements.
-There are many different types of minerals...more
+There are many different types of minerals and each type is made of particular...more

 Mica minerals make some rocks sparkle!
 They are often found in igneous rocks such as granite and metamorphic rocks such as schist.
 They sparkle because light is reflected on their flat surfaces, which...more